multiplayer-app/multiplayer-session-recorder-javascript/packages/session-recorder-opentelemetry/README.md

 ### Trace id ratio based sampler

-Session Recorder sampler will always sample debug and document traces with appropriate prefixes, other traces will be sampled using ration provided to constructor.
+Session Recorder sampler will always sample debug traces with appropriate prefixes, other traces will be sampled using ration provided to constructor.

 ```javascript
 import { BatchSpanProcessor, WebTracerProvider } from '@opentelemetry/sdk-trace-web'